TolikPylypchuk/SharpHook/docs/articles/native.md

 may not do so instantaneously, a delay is needed for accurate simulation.
 This means that text simulation on Linux works slowly and is not guaranteed to be correct.

-`UioHook` contains the `SetPostTextDelayX11` method which can be used to increase (or decrease) the delay if needed - longer delays add consistency but may be more jarring to end users. `UioHook` also contains the `GetPostTextDelayX11` which can be used to get the currently configured delay – the default is 50 milliseconds.
+`UioHook` contains the `SetPostTextDelayLinux` method which can be used to increase (or decrease) the delay if needed - longer delays add consistency but may be more jarring to end users. `UioHook` also contains the `GetPostTextDelayLinux` which can be used to get the currently configured delay – the default is 50 milliseconds.
 Delays are configurable on a nanosecond level.
-On Windows and macOS, `SetPostTextDelayX11` does nothing, and `GetPostTextDelayX11` always returns 0.
+On Windows and macOS, `SetPostTextDelayLinux` does nothing, and `GetPostTextDelayLinux` always returns
-`IEventSimulator` contains the `TextSimulationDelayOnX11` property which is wrapper arount the aforementioned methods.
+0. `IEventSimulator` contains the `TextSimulationDelayOnLinux` property which is wrapper arount the aforementioned
+0. methods.

 The methods described above are also defined in the `SharpHook.Providers.IEventSimulationProvider` interface.